jmil/Bioe421_521-MicrocontrollerApplications/Lab_02--thePipeAndPrompt/Lab02_A--ThePipe.md

 ### Looking at Long Streams

-Grab the `dict.zip` dictionary file:
+Grab the `dict.zip` dictionary file.
+NOTE: you may want to use a URL shortener on a different computer to avoid typing out the entire URL:

 	$ cd ~
 	$ mkdir Lab02